MattKirchhof/ABCNet/README.md

 3. bin_predictions.py: discretizes the predictions output by the model and compares them to the target value which has also been discretized.
 4. raw_predictions.py: shows the continuous output of predictions from the ABCnet model compared to the targets values

-## How to run Graph Scripts
+## Environment

+The following packages are required:

+1) Pandas -> Install using pip with "pip install pandas"
+2) Matplotlib -> Install using pip with "pip install pandas"
+3) Sklearn -> Install using pip with "pip install sklearn"

+## Running graph scripts

 ### Command line details:

-1. create a visual discretized representation and comparison of the compartments from 2 compartment files
+1. Create a visual discretized representation and comparison of the compartments from 2 compartment files
 ```
 binary_compartment.py path_to_compartment_file1 path_to_compartment_file2 name_of_cell1 name_of_cell2